vtbano/BrushUp/README.md

   Once you've added a Quiz it will redirect to you Add Questions.
 It wil have the quiz title at the top so you know which Quiz you are adding questions to.

+  In this view you can also choose to share the quiz with your friends by clicking the share symbol.

 Easily _Add_ a question by pressing the Add Question button.

-In this view you can also choose to share the quiz with your friends by clicking the share symbol.
+You can easily _Delete_ your questions or _Edit_ the questions and the answer options.

+- **Add answer options to specific questions**

+After you click Add Question you will be directed to a page where you can type the question, add a image using an image url address, and add correct and wrong answers.
+You can add as many correct and wrong answers you would like.

+**_Tip:_** Make sure you identify how many correct answers there are for that question within the body of your question.
+When the quiz taker is going through answering the questions, it won't go to the next question until they've selected the amount of possible correct answers there are.
+So if there are 3 correct answers and there are 5 options, the quiz taker must select at least 3 answer options.

 - **Invite people to take the quiz**